Realestate-Module-Predictions/Real_estate/README.md

  - From the street addresses found the Latitude and Longitude and added it to the merged it to main dataframe
  - After making sure there are no null values and removing any null values in the dataframe.
 File saved as  " "Inactive_Listings_Final.csv"
  - Cleaned data is saved in the database

-✓ Description of preliminary data preprocessing

-✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

-✓ Description of how data was split into training and testing sets

 #### Exploratory Analysis and Visualisations: